signlanguagetech/signlanguagetech.github.io/src/content/blog/kubecon-na-slc-2024.md

 ## Sharing Knowledge and Innovations

 One of the highlights was delivering a 30-minute talk, my very first at a cloud-native event.
-It was an amazing experience, and we were thrilled to share insights, including an exciting sign about [Linkerd](https://linkerd.io), with such an engaged audience.
-You can watch the full talk through the link provided [here](https://youtu.be/5eQ1Kte-9Qw?si=2ZX5PPw5JJtNwMuD).
+It was an amazing experience, and we were thrilled to share insights, including an exciting sign about <a href="https://linkerd.io" target="_blank">Linkerd</a>, with such an engaged audience.
+You can watch the full talk through the link provided
+<a href="https://youtu.be/5eQ1Kte-9Qw?si=2ZX5PPw5JJtNwMuD" target="_blank">here</a>.
 I encourage you to explore it and delve into the fascinating discussions we had.

 ## Celebrating Connections and Collaborations